fmang/oshu/docs/index.md

 libavformat and libavcodec which play about everything.
 The audio device is handled by SDL's standard audio module.

-The current graphics engine is a prototype complete enough to draw the essential elements of the game.
-It is based on SDL's rendering engine and limited to circles and 1-pixel lines.
-This is extremely fast but really crude.
-In the future, oshu! will most likely use the Cairo vector graphics library to render all the objects that are going to be required.
-If it's fast enough, it could be done dynamically, but at first everything would be generated and loaded onto the GPU as textures when the beatmap is loaded, and in particular the sliders.
-Using that kind of trick, we'll probably reach top performance and pleasing graphics.
-To load the background, the simplest option is the SDL2_image library, which is really lightweight and fits our needs.
+The graphics engine is based on SDL2's accelerated rendering API.
+The game's visual assets are dynamically generated using the cairo vector graphics library, and depending on the beatmap's configuration.
+To optimize the start-up time, some textures are drawn on-the-fly when required, sometimes causing a frame to be dropped.
+The frame rate is fixed at 60 FPS.

 Code structure